eghove/friend-finder/README.md

 ## What is Friend Finder?
 Friend Finder is a web application where a user answers a 10 question survey.
 The user's answers will be compared to answers from other, previous users to find the person whose answers most closely match their own.
 The top match will be displayed in a modal as the user's new best friend!

+## Future Directions
+Here are some things I'd like to integrate in the future:
+* Move the survey validation from client-side to server side, and
+* Funnier questions.gi